sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/agent.md

 You can create overrides in several ways:

+- Command line configuration flag arguments for `sensu-agent start`.
-- **Recommended method**: environment variables in `/etc/default/sensu-agent` (Debian/Ubuntu) or `/etc/sysconfig/sensu-agent` (RHEL/CentOS).
+- Environment variables in `/etc/default/sensu-agent` (Debian/Ubuntu) or `/etc/sysconfig/sensu-agent` (RHEL/CentOS).
 - Configuration settings in the agent.yml config file.
-- Command line arguments for `sensu-agent start`.

 {{% notice note %}}
 **NOTE**: We do not recommend editing the systemd unit file to create overrides.
-Overrides in the systemd unit file can be overwritten by future package upgrades.
+Future package upgrades can overwrite changes in the systemd unit file.
 {{% /notice %}}

 Sensu applies the following precedence to override settings:

+1. Arguments passed to the Sensu agent via command line configuration flags.
-1. Environment variables in `/etc/default/sensu-agent` (Debian/Ubuntu) or `/etc/sysconfig/sensu-agent` (RHEL/CentOS).
+2. Environment variables in `/etc/default/sensu-agent` (Debian/Ubuntu) or `/etc/sysconfig/sensu-agent` (RHEL/CentOS).
-2. Configuration in the agent.yml config file.
+3. Configuration in the agent.yml config file.
-3. Arguments passed to the Sensu agent via command line.

-For example, if you create overrides in all three places, the values in `/etc/default/sensu-agent` or `/etc/sysconfig/sensu-agent` will take priority over values in the agent.yml config file and command line arguments.
+For example, if you create overrides using all three methods, the command line configuration flag values will take precedence over the values you specify in `/etc/default/sensu-agent` or `/etc/sysconfig/sensu-agent` or the agent.yml config file.

 ### Example override: Log level

 The default [log level][60] for the Sensu agent is `info`.
-To override the default and automatically apply a different log level for the agent, configure the agent log level environment variable with the desired level:
+To override the default and automatically apply a different log level for the agent, add the `--log-level` command line configuration flag when you start the Sensu agent.
+For example, to specify `debug` as the log level:

+{{< code shell >}}
+sensu-agent start --log-level debug
+{{< /code >}}

+To configure an environment variable for the desired agent log level:

 {{< language-toggle >}}